Meriem-DAHMANI/install-scripts/README.md

 ### :pushpin: What is it for ?

 This repository simplifies setting up development environments by providing a range of handy installation scripts along with a quick reference to main commands

+### :high_brightness: Notice

+This project is still a work in progress, i am continuously adding new tools and improving existing scripts.